jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 So one of the things I think happens to us all, especially as enthusiasts of languages, and some people use their language as like, it is just a tool or whatever.
-And then you are like, you find something that you really like, and you become enthusiastic about it, and you look forward to enhancing it, or making libraries for it, or making things to interconnect with other things.
+And then you find something that you really like, and you become enthusiastic about it, and you look forward to enhancing it, or making libraries for it, or making things to interconnect with other things.
 And you sort of define your world synonymously with the world that is implied by your programming language.

-And it is impossible to avoid this, right, because the semantics of a language, they eventually, you know, pervade your brain.
-We say things in these conferences that, you know, people from outside the Clojure would be like, how come you can say that?
+And it is impossible to avoid this, because the semantics of a language, they eventually pervade your brain.
+We say things in these conferences that people from outside the Clojure would be like, how come you can say that?
 And everybody says, oh, yeah, you know.

 [Audience laughter]